Policy

 Unattended operation of an appliance which contains a heating element is strictly prohibited on University premises.
 All heating operations shall only be conducted when the device is under direct supervision.

-There are numerous dangers associated with the possession and use of self-balancing motorized scooters commonly known as hoverboards.
+There are numerous dangers associated with the possession and use of E-Devices.
+E- Devices include self-balancing motorized scooters commonly known as hoverboards, E-Bikes, E-Skate and Longboards, and Self-balancing motorized Scooters.
 These dangers include, without limitation, leaking fluid, excessive heat, sparking, smoke, and fire.

-In response to these safety concerns, the possession, storage, and/or use of hoverboards on University property (i.e., University owned or controlled buildings, facilities, and other structures, including residence halls and faculty/staff/graduate housing) is prohibited.
+In response to these safety concerns, the storage or charging, of E-Devices on University property (i.e., University owned or controlled buildings, facilities, businesses, and other structures, including residence halls and faculty/staff/graduate housing) is prohibited.

 Storage in Corridors

 Fire protection system controls, and heating, ventilation and air-conditioning (HVAC) system controls shall be accessible to the Fire Department therefore prohibiting excessive storage in mechanical rooms.
 University Policy also dictates that there is to be no storage of any material inside electrical rooms.
-All combustible storage is prohibited in mechanical and electrical rooms unless approved by Environmental Health and Safety.
+All combustible storage is prohibited in mechanical, electrical rooms, and IT Server rooms unless approved by Environmental Health and Safety.

 Fire Doors and Emergency Exits